 All personal electronics, such as phones, laptops, tablets, etc., must be silenced AND put away or turned off before coming into the classroom.
-There is no need to use a laptop/tablet/iPad during lecture sessions.
-More about this during the first session.
+There is no need to use a laptop/tablet/iPad during lecture, however you may use it in lab after the instruction portion of the lab is over.
+If it becomes a distraction to you and/or the people around you, I will ask you to shut it off.